koenrane/KR-new-site/content/inner-and-outer-alignment-decompose-one-hard-problem-into.md

 : In this void, _you should reconsider all fruits which may have grown from the outer/inner frame_.
 Scrutinize both your reasons for optimism (e.g. “maybe it’s simpler to just point to the outer objective”) and for pessimism (e.g. “if the graders are exploitable by the AI, the proposal fails”).
 See alignment with fresh eyes for a while.
 Think for yourself.

-: This is why I wrote [_Seriously, what goes wrong with "reward the agent when it makes you smile"?_](/questioning-why-simple-alignment-plan-fails):
+: In this void, I wrote [_Seriously, what goes wrong with "reward the agent when it makes you smile"?_](/questioning-why-simple-alignment-plan-fails):

 : > My mood \[in this post\] isn't "And this is what we do for alignment, let's relax."
 My mood is "Why consider super-complicated reward and feedback schemes when, as far as I can tell, we don't know what's going to happen in this relatively simple scheme?
 [How do reinforcement schedules map into inner values](https://www.lesswrong.com/posts/xqkGmfikqapbJ2YMj/shard-theory-an-overview)?"